-We view deposits as our clients’ commitment that they want to add a Lomond Hills puppy to their home and are willing to wait as long as it takes to do so.
-Non-refundable deposits also help people to decide whether adding a puppy to their family is a good decision prior to their name being added to our list.
+We view reservation fees as our clients’ commitment that they want to add a Lomond Hills puppy to their home and are willing to wait as long as it takes to do so.
+Non-refundable reservation fees also help people to decide whether adding a puppy to their family is a good decision prior to their name being added to our list.
 We run a very structured and well-organised breeding programme and this is very much aligned with that.

-If your circumstances change and you need to put your reservation ‘on hold’ for a while, even if it is for a number of years, we are happy to honour your deposit in the future.
-If we have had a price increase by then however, your deposit will be applied towards that increased price.
+If your circumstances change and you need to put your reservation ‘on hold’ for a while, even if it is for a number of years, we are happy to honour your reservation fee in the future.
+If we have had a price increase by then however, your reservation fee will be applied towards that increased price.
 The price quoted when you make initial contact with us is guaranteed for 1 year.